 The File tab opens a menu with different commands where you can open a new window, open a DOS Power Shell and manage the advanced options of the File Explorer.

 This tab is where the most common file and folder management commands are located.
-Actions like copy, paste, move, delete, rename, select among others, are performed here.
+Actions like a copy, paste, move, delete, rename, and select among others, are performed here.

 Under the Share tab, you get different options to share your files and folders.
 It has commands for E-mailing or messaging a file, compressing a folder into a ZIP file and printing documents, and sharing folders with other local users or networks.

 The View tab allows you to change the way Windows displays your files and folders.
 There, you can change the icon size, the file and folder sorting, arrange the contents of a certain folder, hide selected files or folders, etc.